Frequently Asked Questions

 Then we put hardware back on and bring them back to the house to install.
 The cabinet boxes are sprayed at the house and nothing gets moved excepts the doors and drawers.

-Example of Painting (we call it Refinishing since we not using a commercial process)
+Here's an example of Painting (we call it Refinishing since we use commercial products & processes).

 Refacing.....

-So if you want to update to shaker style for example, but your cabinet boxes aren’t damaged and you like your current layout; there’s no need to buy all new cabinetry; just reface!
+So if you want to update your cabinets to “Shaker” style doors for example, but your cabinet boxes are fine and you like your current layout; just reface!
+There’s no need for all new cabinets in that scenario.

 Replacing.....